dzackgarza/Notes/Obsidian/zettelkasten/Day convolution.md

 	\arrow["{F\hat\tensor G}"', dashed, from=3-1, to=3-3]
 \end{tikzcd}

-Here the diagram is not required to commute, but rather satisfy some universal property.
+Here the diagram is not required to commute, but rather satisfy some universal property. #todo

 Equivalently, define by the following [[coend]]:
 \[